 I found these mini cocottes at Bed Bath & Beyond and so reasonably priced I picked up 6!
 Do remember though cast iron does require a little more care than most baking dishes (wash and dry immediately and coat in olive oil so it doesn’t rust) but I don’t mind the extra clean up when I have the time.

 1/2 cup sugar

 1 + 1/2 tablespoon cornstarch

 6–7 cups fresh berries (I used black berries, raspberries, blueberries and strawberries)

 1/2 teaspoons salt

 5 tablespoons chilled unsalted butter, cut into small pieces

 Preheat the oven to 400°F. Wash berries and quarter strawberries (if using and/of if they are large) and place in a large bowl.
 Combine sugar and cornstarch in a separate bowl, stir to mix.
 Pour half the sugar mixture over berries, gently stir then add the remainder of the sugar mixture.
 Stir gently until all berries are covered.
 Set aside to macerate while you make the dough.

-3. You have 2 options here: you can pull apart the dough and crumble on top the berries or you can roll out the dough enough to cover the baking dish.
+3. You have 2 options here: you can pull apart the dough and crumble on top of the berries or you can roll out the dough enough to cover the baking dish.
 Your choice but I like the crumble, it’s quicker, less to clean up and I like the thick pieces in the cobbler.

 4. After you have the crust on the berries.
-Bake until fruit is bubbling and dough is cooked through and golden brown, about 35 minutes.
+Bake until fruit is bubbling and the dough is cooked through and golden brown, about 35 minutes.
 Let cool at least 30 minutes; serve with vanilla bean ice cream or the flavor of your choice.